mxlu00/mxlu00.github.io/_posts/reflections/2025-02-24-gender-identity.md

 i'm comparing it to identity disorders ('multiple personalities'). is it possible for someone to have an identity in their brain? yes...! they obviously don't have separate physical bodies, but these words don't mean that they do.

 # ... really?
-a point that occurs to me is that a question of existence or possibility is definitively answered by a single example. trans people exist. people whose genders aren't binary exist. people whose genders aren't the same as their sexes exist. we are right here --- hello! it's nice to meet you!
+a point that occurs to me is that a question of existence or possibility is definitively answered by a single example. trans people exist. people whose genders aren't binary exist. people whose genders aren't the same as their assigned sexes exist. we are right here --- hello! it's nice to meet you!

 i suspect more people would understand if gender was something not associated with sex, and e.g. new words different from 'man' and 'woman' were used instead.